fidotheprince/juno-pro-web/web/frontend/README.md

 ## License

 This repository is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+## References

+This repository was forked from the [Shopify/shopify-app-node]